mrmcduff/graphrag/README.md

 - Expand map generation with more location types and features
 - Add quest and dialogue systems building on the existing NPC state tracking
 - Implement additional command types in the CommandProcessor
+- Create custom frontends using the API server

 ## Development History